AndySoftware653/Machine-Learning-NBA-Project/README.md

 # Machine-Learning-NBA-Project

 #Formulation:
 This code was written to predict the NBA average playoff scores.
 The average playoff scores were predicted given seasonal stats and knowing who will play in the playoffs.
-All data is taken from https://www.basketball-reference.com/.
+All data was taken from https://www.basketball-reference.com/.

 #Approach:
 The approach used was multiple linear regression.
 We applied this method two times, once for predicting seasonal player stats, and another predicting the average playoff scores.